 Golden rule #1: Find a teacher or mentor

 If you decide to pick up an instrument, find yourself a teacher and/or a mentor.
 This might seem obvious, but it's just a good idea to connect with someone who has already walked the path you want to follow yourself.
-This person can point out any mistakes they've made, making sure you learn faster and more effective.
+This person can point out any mistakes they've made, making sure you learn faster and more effectively.
 If you’re in a band, your mentor can simply be the other guitar player who is ahead of you.

 You can have multiple mentors; it doesn't even need to be a person.
 There are educational books, tutorials, guitar tabs, and much more to your disposal.
 It doesn’t really matter who or what it is, just make sure to learn from the best.

 — Over the years, I've had more than 10 guitar teachers and countless mentors.
 Mentors would include certain albums, guitarists, books, YouTube series, etc.